fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

-6. The PosDealer enters the DATEV MeinFiskal login data in the login dialog, i.e. the same email address as in the fiskaltrust.Portal and the previously changed password.
+6. The PosDealer enters the DATEV MeinFiskal login data in the login dialog, i.e., the same e-mail address as in the fiskaltrust.Portal and the previously changed password.
 He confirms the connection between fiskaltrust and DATEV MeinFiskal.
-With this step the fiskaltrust and Datev MeinFiskal account are connected.
+With this step, the fiskaltrust and Datev MeinFiskal accounts are connected.

   <details>
   <summary>Screenshot DATEV login / connect accounts</summary>